Path to Diversity: A Primer on ISAC-izing Commodity Wi-Fi for Practical Deployments: Link Diversity: Realizing Ubiquitous ISAC via Physical Multi-Links and Digital Feedback

 \subsubsection{Omnidirectional Coverage and Geometric Triangulation}

 The primary objective is to eliminate inherent blind spots by aggregating views.
 This philosophy originates from ~\cite{youssef2007challenges}, which utilized distributed links to probabilistically infer user presence.
 Building on this coverage capability, WiSee~\cite{pu2013whole} leveraged Doppler shifts for whole-home gesture recognition, while E-eyes~\cite{wang2014eyes} used fine-grained WiFi signatures from home appliances to identify activities.
 Beyond detection, researchers aimed for finer geometric solving.
-WiDraw~\cite{sun2015widraw} enables hands-free drawing by exploiting the Angle-of-Arrival (AoA) and hand occlusions to track fine-grained trajectories.
+WiDraw~\cite{sun2015widraw} enables hands-free drawing by exploiting the AoA and hand occlusions to track fine-grained trajectories.
 In parallel, LiFS~\cite{LiFS-MobiCom16} targets room-scale localization with low human effort, modeling CSI measurements as power fading equations to solve for position.
 To achieve higher fidelity, WiDeo~\cite{joshi2015wideo} mines backscatter reflections to realize high-resolution motion tracing.
+Most recently, Choi~\cite{choi2022sensor} advances this by fusing multi-link beacon CSI with inertial traces to enable unsupervised positioning without manual site surveys.